 ISBT 128 - The Global Information Standard for Medical Products of Human Origin

-ISBT 128 is the global standard for the terminology, identification, coding and labeling of medical products of human origin (including blood, cell, tissue, and organ products).
-It is used in more than 75 countries across six continents and disparate health care systems.
+ISBT 128 is the global standard for the terminology, identification, coding and labeling of medical products of human origin (including blood, cell, tissue, milk, and organ products).
+It is used in more than 77 countries across six continents and disparate health care systems.
 It is widely endorsed by the professional community.

 The standard has been designed to ensure the highest levels of accuracy, safety, and efficiency for the benefit of donors and patients worldwide.
 ISBT 128 provides international consistency to support the transfer, traceability and transfusion/transplantation of blood, cells, tissues and organs.

 ICCBBA – An NGO in Official Relations with the World Health Organization